PMP Online Exam vs Test Center: Which Option Is Right for You?

 Understanding the PMP Online Proctored Exam

-The online proctored option allows you to take the full 180-question PMP exam from any location with reliable internet, using your own computer while being monitored remotely by a live proctor through your webcam and screen-sharing software.
+The online proctored option allows you to take the PMP exam from any location with reliable internet, using your own computer while being monitored remotely by a live proctor through your webcam and screen-sharing software.
+The exam consists of 170 scored questions plus 10 unscored pretest questions, for a total of 180 questions.
 PMI partnered with Pearson VUE to deliver this option, which gained massive popularity during the pandemic and has remained a permanent choice.

 Your testing space must meet specific requirements that are more stringent than many candidates initially expect.
 You need a private room with a closed door where you'll be completely alone for the entire exam duration.
 The proctor will ask you to pan your webcam 360 degrees to show your entire room, including under your desk, before starting.
 Your desk must be completely clear except for your computer, mouse, and keyboard—no papers, phones, water bottles, or other items are permitted within reach.
 Even having a second monitor in the room, even if unplugged, can create complications.